All Episodes

 They don't believe it.

-He threatened to take take it to Congress and start impeachment inquiries over it.
+He threatened to take it to Congress and start impeachment inquiries over it, and he backed off on that.

 So exactly what I am telling you happening to the Democratic National Committee and Party is indeed happening.

-And if they're worried about it inside that building then that means they know the American people can figure it out on their own without any urging from people like me.
+And if they're worried about it inside that building, then that means they know the American people can figure it out on their own without any urging from people like me.

 We will be back.

-Ladies and gentlemen I have to clarify something based on some emails I just uh checked during the break I am not attempting to uh exonerate myself apologize or extricate myself from any culpability leveled at me by Dick Durbin for all of his troubles.
+I am not attempting to exonerate myself, apologize, or extricate myself from any culpability leveled at me by Dick Durbin for all of his troubles.

-He's still out there blaming me for this and I will gladly accept the blame.
+He's still out there blaming me for this, and I will gladly accept the blame.

 I'm not even out there raising money against these guys.

-I I'm not I'm not trying to extricate myself from any culpability or response.
+I'm not trying to extricate myself from any culpability or response.

-I'm not in control of it anyway and I don't want to give anybody the impression that I am trying to control what they do.
+And I don't want to give anybody the impression that I am trying to control what they do.

 Let's go on to the Bolton nomination.